Updated 20 days ago | GitHub

 An Advanced Persistent Threat (APT) is an attacker who gains access to a network and remains inside undetected for a long period of time.

 APTs, on the other hand, are very different.
-They are sophisticated, covert, long-term hacking.
-In fact, the first goal of an APT is go remain covert to maintain ongoing access.
+They are sophisticated, covert, long-term hacking operations.
+In fact, the first goal of an APT is to remain covert to maintain ongoing access.
 Their second goal is usually to steal information, not money, and they are patient enough to sacrifice information gathering if it becomes necessary to achieve their primary goal of retaining access.

-Unlike standard threats, APTs target specific entities, usually in sectors which perform cutting edge research, which have classified information, or technical information which can help with future attacks.
+Unlike standard threats, APTs target specific entities, usually in sectors which perform cutting-edge research, hold classified information, or possess technical information that can help with future attacks.
 Examples include governments, defense contractors, technology companies, financial institutions, telecom companies, and universities.

 An APT attack has five main phases.

-Incursion: APT initiates the attack using an exploit such as social engineering, spear phishing, credential theft, or drive-by download.
+2. Incursion: APT initiates the attack using an exploit such as social engineering (notably spear phishing), credential theft, or drive-by download.

-Discovery: Once inside, APT performs network enumeration from the inside, creates backdoors and channels for remote access.
+3. Discovery: Once inside, APT performs network enumeration from the inside and creates backdoors and channels for remote access.
 APT escalates privileges to move laterally through the network.

-Exfiltration: APT waits patiently until there is an oppportunity to send data back to the command and control center.
+5. Exfiltration: APT waits patiently until there is an opportunity to send data back to the command and control center.
 This data may travel via other compromised servers or be encrypted to make it more difficult to identify the information or where it is going.

 Kaspersky Labs maintains a graphical list of APTs at https://apt.securelist.com.
 Click on any APT to find out more details.